 As this second edition, the Y-CGMed will be held under the frame of the LVIII Congress of the Ceramic and Glass Spanish Society, the congressmen can attend both congresses if they prefer so.

-Fees include: Registration, coffee breaks, lunch, Spanish wine cocktail.
+Face to face fees include: Registration, coffee breaks, lunch, Spanish wine cocktail.

 International participants: up to 250€